Arab leaders must walk the talk on Palestine

 They nonchalantly proceeded to launch a devastating land invasion of the Gaza Strip, cutting off telecommunications in the territory for 36 hours and sowing even more death and destruction.

-Israel knows that the Arab states are too divided, impotent and indifferent to Palestinian suffering to respond adequately.
+Israel believes that the Arab states are too divided, impotent and indifferent to Palestinian suffering to respond adequately.

 It is not wrong, alas.